DRAM Loopback

 .
 If the file is not found, an error will be thrown.

 The kernel itself is simple.
-It takes the address and bank indices we just created.
-Copies data from the input DRAM buffer to the L1 buffer and then back out to the output DRAM buffer.
+It takes the buffer addresses and the number of tiles to copy.
+It copies data from the input DRAM buffer to the L1 buffer and then back out to the output DRAM buffer.
 You might notice that the kernel is using uint32_t

 instead of pointers for addresses.
 This is intended design as the DRAM is not directly addressable by the kernels.
 Instead, access requests are sent to the NoC (Network on Chip) and be brought to the L1 before the kernel can access it in a meaningful way.
 However, letting the RISC-V core directly access the L1 is not the most efficient way to move data around.
 Thus the L1 address is also an integer.